threader/PC-Tuning/docs/post-install.md

     - Windows 8+ Only

-        - Disable the dynamic timer tick feature, implemented as a power saving feature
+        - Implemented as a power saving feature for laptops & tablets, you absolutely do not want a [tickless kernel](https://en.wikipedia.org/wiki/Tickless_kernel) on a desktop

             ```bat
             bcdedit /set disabledynamictick yes